raman-sc/VASP/README.md

 Both variables should be `exported` (in Bash language) before running `vasp_raman.py`.

-An example of PBS script is:
+An example of PBS script:
 ```
 #!/bin/bash
 #PBS -l select=1:ncpus=32:mpiprocs=32